FAQ's About Building On Your Lot

 4 Can I get started if I have an existing home to sell?

 Absolutely.
-We can complete your house plans, do the homesite evaluation and make all your color and option selections so that you are ready to dig as soon as you sell.
+We can complete your house plans, do the homesite evaluation and make all your color and option selections so we are ready to start as soon as you sell.
 If your financial situation allows, we may even be able to begin construction before you sell your existing home.

 5 How long does it take to build a home?

-We generally take under 3 months to build once we dig the hole.
+We generally take under 4 months to build once we begin excvating.

 6 Will you build a plan we bring you?

 We have many great plans styles and at various size increments.
 Generally, we want to build from our plans.
-Most times, one of our plans get close to what you have in mind and we will slightly modify a plan to fit your needs.
+Most times, one of our plans get close to what you have in mind.

 7 How do I get the site work done?

 You will contract some of these site specific items yourself, saving money in the process.
-Your Job Superintendent will assist you in taking care of these items.
-After the site evaluation, we will help to secure bids from reputable contractors for septic, well, driveway, tree removal, landscape, and demo (if applicable).
+After the site evaluation, we will help you determine costs for septic, well, driveway, tree removal, landscape, and demo (if applicable).
 You can use our referrals or you can use your own.
 We will help you contract with these trades and provide advice and coordination, as well as ensure they all get paid through your construction loan.
-We also have a turnkey option, where we do everything if you don’t feel comfortable contracting these items.

 8 How much down payment is required at contract signing?